CodingBubble/projectillm_backend/README.md

 result: Bool: true if successful

 ### event_update:
-Updates title, description and Tine of an Event > [Only the creator of the Event can execute this]
+Updates title, description and Time of an Event > [Only the creator of the Event can execute this]

 Args:
 1. Name of the executing user[String]